 Q. Why is the survey being done?

 A. The study will help us gain new insight into and to improve our understanding of the health behaviours of young people.
 The results will also help with future development of health-related policy and practice, creating better opportunities for young people’s health.
-The 2014 survey was the fifth time that Ireland has been involved helping us to track changes over time and identify best practice.
+The 2022 survey was the seventh time that Ireland has been involved helping us to track changes over time and identify best practice.

 Q. How does the HBSC survey differ from other surveys on children’s health?